zcattacz/alasql_wiki/BETWEEN.md

-# BETWEEN
+# Keyword `BETWEEN`

-Check if the number is in the range.
+Check if the number is in the including range.

 Syntax:
 ```sql